imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 This could also be useful to discover the impact of circumstances ("surrounding") (**TODO unify language circumstances, surrounding, context**), where a particular OPCODE can exhibit much different computational burden, depending on where it is located in the program.

-One challenge is how to model OPCODEs with variable size of parameters (i.e. `SHA3`): they would have unbounded values and also unbounded variance, if not modeled correctly.
+One challenge is how to model OPCODEs with variable size of parameters (e.g. `SHA3`): they would have unbounded values and also unbounded variance, if not modeled correctly.
 We could model as `t = c + a*x`, `c` constant, `x` size, `a` coefficient to model.
 Then, instead of most variance/information about `t`, we want most information on `c` and `a`.